Working Conditions in Lidl

 I have gathered experiences with many despicable employers and suffered a lot of humiliation at several workplaces; but the most traumatic of them all will always be my time in Lidl!

-I don't blame anyone who shops in Lidl because he has no other choice.
+I don't blame anyone who shops in Lidl because they have no other choice.
 But every time you pass the checkout, think of the money you have saved by shopping in Lidl, and remember that all these savings come out of their employees' pockets.

-18/06/08: It is now just over a year that the Department have received my complaint form by registered letter, and still no inspection has been carried out in Lidl.)
+August 2017: It is now over ten years that the Department has received my complaint form by registered letter, and still no inspection has been carried out in Lidl.)

 I don't know where to begin.